benswift/benswift.github.io/index.md

 of Computing](https://cs.anu.edu.au/) at the Australian National University in Canberra, Australia, where I lead the [code/creativity/culture studio](https://cs.anu.edu.au/code-creativity-culture/).
-The **c/c/c studio** is a research group which exists to open up spaces for discussion about the way that `code` is shaping flows of information/culture/humanity in today's (and tomorrow's) world.
+The **c/c/c studio** is a teaching & research group which exists to open up spaces for discussion about the way that `code` is shaping flows of information/culture/humanity in today's (and tomorrow's) world.

 I care a lot about making computing a welcoming, interesting and creatively satisfying place, especially for people who don't fit the traditional picture of